cgbystrom/node-beaconpush/README.md

 node-beaconpush
 ===============

-A fast and easy-to-use node.js client for [Beaconpush](http://beaconpush.com), a cloud hosted service for browser push messaging.
+A fast and easy-to-use node.js client for [Beaconpush](http://beaconpush.com), a cloud hosted service for browser push messaging with Web Sockets.

 Example
 -------